samuel-daly/CSI4107/A2/README.md

 ## Functionality of the program

-For this assignment, we took the code of our Assignment 1, and made small modifications in order to perform some experiments.
+For this assignment, we took the code of our Assignment 1, and made small modifications in order to do some experiments on it.

 For experiment 1,...

 For experiment 2, not much was needed to be changed in terms of the code.
-The goal of this experiment was to do some query vector modification or query expansion based on pretrained word embeddings.
+The goal of this experiment was to do some query vector modification or query expansince based on pretrained word embeddings.
 We ended up using a Word2Vec model built on a Twitter Corpus and some code built by Loreto Parisi which we found on GitHub. (https://github.com/loretoparisi/word2vec-twitter) This code allowed us to run our previous code without many changes.
 The code we found on GitHub allowed us to find similar words for the words that appeared in each query.
 By finding those similar words or synonyms, it allowed us to expand the query.

 After expanding the query, we needed to re-vectorize the query.
 To do that, we just used the code we previously built for assignment 1, but with some slight modifications given that we were passing a list of in the function instead of a full query.
 With the query re-vectorized, we were able to build new results and test them using the TREC evaluation method.
 Those results can be found in the ***Results*** section of this file.